csaboka/spacechempatch/README.md

   completely match the expected molecule.
 The easiest way to reproduce this is to open the "Swapite" puzzle in ResearchNet 2-11-1: the game will accept the input molecule without any changes.
 This change will apply a different molecule matching algorithm that hopefully fixes these issues without introducing new ones.
 Please report any performance issues or unexpected results you encounter.
+* `ForceLinuxMoleculeOrder` and `ForceWindowsMoleculeOrder`: The game tries to make sure that every time a puzzle has random molecule inputs, the sequence of those molecules is the same every time you start the puzzle.
+The Linux port, however, relies on an old version of Mono that has a different random number generation algorithm, yielding a different random sequence compared to Windows.
+This can make the same solution have a different cycle score, or sometimes even fail, when played on a different OS than where it was created.
+This pair of patches allows you to pick either algorithm explicitly, instead of relying on what your .NET implementation provides.
 * `MoreFeaturesInResNetResearch`: Increase the upper limit of allowed reactor features in custom ResearchNet research puzzles.
   You can have up to 4 sensors, fusion lasers, fission lasers and quantum tunnels in a puzzle now.
 A Split instruction triggers all fission lasers in a reactor and a Fuse instruction triggers all fusion lasers.
 Sensing instructions will activate if any of